hanggrian/IIT-ITM511/assignments/quiz2.md

 ## Problem 4

-> What does V&V standfor when it comes to Software Validation?
+> What does V&V stand for when it comes to Software Validation?
 >
 > - Validate and Verify
 > - Validate and Vacate